abramhindle/ttwl-cli-saveedit/README-saves.md

 The active modifiers in Mayhem Mode are all generated using a single [random seed](https://en.wikipedia.org/wiki/Pseudorandom_number_generator) which is specified on a per-playthrough basis.
-If you have a set of Mayhem modifiers you like, you can take that seed (shown in the `bl3-save-info` output) and set it onto another save using the `--mayhem-seed` argument:
+If you have a set of Mayhem modifiers you like, you can take that seed (shown in the `ttwl-save-info` output) and set it onto another save using the `--mayhem-seed` argument:

-    bl3-save-edit old.sav new.save --mayhem-seed -3938591
+    ttwl-save-edit old.sav new.save --mayhem-seed -3938591

 The seeds may be positive or negative, and can range up to 2 billion or so, both negative and positive.
 Note that if Gearbox changes the pool of